 In July 2016, the CIA World Factbook estimated Morocco's population at just over 33.6 million people.
 The average life expectancy for Moroccans is 76.9 years of age - one of the highest in Africa.

 There are two official languages in Morocco - Modern Standard Arabic and Amazigh, or Berber.
-French acts as a second language for many educated Moroccans.
+French is a second language for many educated Moroccans.

 Morocco's currency is the Moroccan dirham.
 For accurate exchange rates, use this online currency converter.